 If you’re hiring a car, it may be cheaper to get the train just over the Swedish border to Malmö and sort car rental there.
 That’s if you’re only planning to drive to Stockholm and other places in Sweden, as you’ll pay for hire in just one country.
 This also means you skip the toll on the Øresund Bridge, which is a bonus.

 Although you could do this drive solo, I’d personally prefer to do it with a group and choose another mode of transport if I was by myself.
 Not only is it more fun when you’ve got a few of you, but having someone to share the driving and navigation with makes life easier.

 Other things to consider when travelling

 - Whichever way you end up travelling between Stockholm and Copenhagen, bear in mind they’ve introduced ID checks at the border in recent years.
 Be prepared by keeping your passport handy.

 - Currency also changes from the Danish Kroner to the Swedish Kroner over the border.
 You can pay with either at the Øresund Bridge toll though.
 And if you need cash once you arrive, you should have no problem finding an ATM.

 - All of this information should be fairly similar for a journey from Stockholm to Copenhagen, whether you’re planning a return trip or doing the route in reverse.

 - Enjoy it!
 Remember, it’s the journey, not the destination, so make sure you enjoy it along the way.

-Are you planning a trip from Copenhagen to Stockholm soon?
-How will you travel between the two capitals?
+Are you planning a trip to Stockholm soon?
+If so, how are you getting there?
 Let me know in the comments.